Houdini 21.0 Character KineFX

 FK rig graph

-3. The APEX Graph SOP can take in a character folder structure and automatically find the rig graph.
+3. Build the fuse graph in the APEX Graph SOP.
+The APEX Graph SOP can take in a character folder structure and automatically find the rig graph in the folder structure.
 You can also tell the APEX Graph SOP to find a specific rig in the character folder structure by setting the Graph Path parameter.
 Once the APEX Graph SOP has a starting graph, you can edit the graph manually in the APEX network view.

 In this example, the APEX Graph SOP contains a copy of the entire FK rig graph as a starting point.
 From here, you have the option of simplifying the graph to make it easier to work with in the APEX network view.